-Another benefit to taking a course is that many times, those courses come with access to private Facebook groups.
+Another benefit to taking a course is that those courses often come with access to private Facebook groups.
 These groups are incredible.

-They are filled with tons of other like-minded people that you can ask advice, network and learn from.
+They are filled with many other like-minded people that you can ask for advice, network, and learn from.

 What does a blogger do all day?

-That we just sit around in our pajamas sleeping in and watching TV all day.
+That we sit around in our pajamas, sleeping in and watching TV all day.

 That may be the case one day a week for an experienced blogger, but that is definitely not the case for most.